Leading NTU to global distinction: Professor Bertil Andersson

-Prof Andersson first became NTU's Provost in 2007, where he strengthened the university's profile as one of the fastest-growing research-intensive universities in the world with a track record of winning competitive grants for socially-relevant research and attracting world-acclaimed scientists.
+Prof Andersson first became NTU's Provost in 2007, where he strengthened the university's profile as one of the fastest-growing research-intensive universities in the world with a track record of winning competitive research grants and attracting world-acclaimed scientists.
 Today, NTU is the world's fastest-rising young university and also ranked first among the world's best young universities.
 In the QS World

 Prof Andersson was installed as NTU's third President on 1 July 2011.
 He was formerly President of Linköping University, Sweden, from 1999 to 2003, the Chief Executive of the European Science Foundation from 2004 to 2007, and the Chairman of the Nobel Committee for Chemistry in 1997.
 As the man at the helm of the European Science Foundation in Strasbourg, France, his last post before joining NTU, Prof Andersson consolidated research efforts across 30 European countries.